anagha-google/cloud-composer-setup-foundations/01-modules/02a-secure-cc2-iteration1-foundations.md

 <br>
 <hr>

-## 15. Configure networking to allow external package download
+## 15. Configure networking to allow downloads of external package
 This is specific to opening up a private cluster for downloading from Maven/PyPi/CRAN for DAGs in Cloud Composer 2 and/or in Cloud Dataflow DAGs referenced within<br>

 ### 15.1.
 Cloud Router setup